 The Department of Medicine has three main goals: to provide outstanding clinical care, to educate students, residents and fellows, and to improve lives through biomedical research.
-In all that we do, we keep in mind the quality of our care and the safety of our patients; a legacy passed down from the history of our founding hospitals.
+In all that we do, we keep in mind the quality of the care we provide and the safety of our patients.

 Our clinical care is focused on one important mission: to provide the kind of care that each of us would want for our own family members.
-We apply this approach in our primary care program, which included over 273,000 outpatient visits last year.
-We have the most intensive care beds of any Boston hospital, and our clinical programs lead the way among area hospitals, with 26,300 endoscopy sessions and over 4,300 cardiac catheterizations and peripheral interventions done in 2015.
-We provide services from primary care to cutting-edge specialty services through our divisions of medicine.
+We provide services from primary care to cutting-edge specialty services through our various divisions of medicine.
 We are also proud of our strong ties to community clinics that care for the underserved throughout Boston.

 Quality and Safety

 The Deaconess Hospital was founded by a group of women called deaconesses who worked full-time for Methodist churches.
 In 1896, these women built a 15-bed hospital next to the home in which they lived to provide care to the underserved.
-Beth Israel Hospital opened as a Jewish community hospital on Townsend Street in Roxbury in 1917, founded to provide a place for Jewish physicians and patients, both of whom were discriminated against at other hospitals.
-Beth Israel remained a community hospital for the next 10 years, and then was moved to Brookline Avenue, already the site of the Longwood Medical Area next to Harvard Medical School.
+Beth Israel Hospital opened as a Jewish community hospital in Roxbury in 1917 for Jewish physicians and patients, both of whom were discriminated against at other hospitals.
 The two hospitals merged in 1996, creating Beth Israel Deaconess Medical Center and a new combined Department of Medicine.
 We’re proud to carry on the traditions of our founding hospitals in providing high quality and compassionate care to all.